kesondrakey/kesondrakey.github.io/DownforMaintenance.md

         }
         img.maintenance-image {
             width: auto; /* Maintain the natural width of the image */
-            max-width: 90%; /* Limit the width to 90% of its container */
+            max-width: 100%; /* Image can grow up to 100% of its container */
-            max-height: 60vh; /* Limit the height to 60% of the viewport */
-            margin-bottom: 10px; /* Space between image and citation */
+            margin-bottom: 20px; /* Space between image and citation */
         }
         .citation {
             font-size: 0.8em;